m3db/m3/docs/how_to/query.md

 ## ID generation

-The default generation scheme for IDs is unfortunately prone to collisions, but remains the default for backwards compatibility reasons.
-It is suggested to set the ID generation scheme to one of either `quoted` or `prepend_meta`. `quoted` generation scheme yields the most human-readable IDs, whereas `prepend_meta` is better for more compact IDS, or if tags are expected to contain non-ASCII characters.
-To set the ID generation scheme, add the following to your coordinator configuration yaml file:
+The default generation scheme for IDs (`legacy`) is unfortunately prone to collisions, but remains the default for backwards compatibility reasons.
+It is suggested to set the ID generation scheme to one of either `quoted` or `prepend_meta`. `quoted` generation scheme yields the most human-readable IDs, whereas `prepend_meta` is better for more compact IDs, or if tags are expected to contain non-ASCII characters.
+To set the ID generation scheme, add the following to your m3coordinator configuration yaml file:

 ```yaml
 tagOptions: